Multimodal Evaluation of Russian-language Architectures

+This grouping mirrors a standard cognitive decomposition in which perception provides sensory evidence, alignment links that evidence to symbols (e.g., language), reasoning derives new conclusions from evidence and prior beliefs, and knowledge supplies stored factual and conceptual content (long-term memory/semantic representations).
+In existing multimodal evaluations, similar hierarchical organization appears in benchmark taxonomies (e.g., ConvBench’s perception→reasoning→creativity hierarchy \cite{liu2024convbench}; MMBench’s fine-grained perception categories \cite{liu2024mmbench}; MMStar’s perception-reasoning-knowledge hierarchy \cite{chen2024mmstar}; MME's perception-cognition \cite{fu2024mmecomprehensiveevaluationbenchmark}), while knowledge-heavy competence is frequently assessed through QA/exam-style benchmarks such as MMLU/MMMU and cognitively motivated “core knowledge” suites such as CoreCognition \cite{li2025corecognition}.

-Each skill has a modality-related version, while particular skills are not applicable to some modalities, e.g. ``Image-to-text grounding'' for audio modality.
-In the description that follows, all skill names are provided along with the corresponding modality tags (\image \audio \video).
-To disentangle atomic skill names from aggregation taxonomy categories, the former are marked with \ding{233}.
-Some low-level skills double the names of upper categories, this is to preserve the same taxonomy depth across the entire taxonomy.
-Descriptions for upper-level skills are inherited by lower levels, unless stated otherwise.
+\paragraph{Structure} The core skill set is in the last level of the taxonomy, which is called \textit{atomic skills}.
+Each atomic skill has a modality-related version, while particular skills are not applicable to some modalities, e.g. ``Image-to-text grounding'' is irrelevant for audio modality.
+In the description that follows, all skill names are provided along with the applicable modality tags (\image \audio \video).
+To disentangle atomic skill names from aggregation taxonomy categories, the former are marked with \ding{233} in the following section.

-\taxI{{Perception}}{{Perception involves interpreting and understanding input from different modalities: images, audio, and video.
-Many perception skills are well-studied in computer vision, speech, and multimodal literature. ``Recognition'' skills are decomposed as mapping perceived surface features to their corresponding knowledge items, i.e. ``naming'' objects, events, etc.} An overview of the perceprion taxonomy is given in~\autoref{tab:skill_perception} and below a detailed skill description is given. }
+Taxonomy tables (\autoref{tab:skill_knowledge}, \autoref{tab:skill_perception} and \autoref{tab:skill_reasoning}) provide a structured overview of the skill taxonomy along with their coverage by \meramulti tasks.
+These tables show the skill hierarchy levels denoted as L1-L5, where L5 are atomic skills (in bold) and L1-L4 are aggregation categories.

 \skillPerceptionTable